tansawit/second-brain/content/docs/concepts/life/_index.md

 # bookShowToC: true
 ---

-# Concepts - Life and Living
+# Concepts - Life and Experiences

 ## A Personal Canon